Sexual Misconduct Policy - UTDBP3102

 Sec.
 3 Filing a Complaint and Reporting Violations

 3.1 Submit complaint to the Title IX Coordinator:

 Online Report Submission: https://www.utdallas.edu/institutional-initiatives/title-ix/complaints/

 3.2 All Members of the University Community, Third Party and Anonymous Complaints.
 All members of the University community are strongly encouraged to immediately report any incidents of sexual misconduct and other inappropriate sexual conduct to the Title IX Office.

 - Anonymity: You may file an anonymous complaint by telephone, in writing or electronically http://www.utdallas.edu/titleix with the Title IX Office.
 Your decision to remain anonymous, however, may greatly limit the University's ability to stop the alleged conduct, collect evidence, or take action against parties accused of violating the Policy.

 - Confidentiality: Most University employees are required to report and respond to complaints of sexual misconduct and may be unable to honor a request for confidentiality.
 Complainants who want to discuss a complaint in strict confidence may use the resources outlined in Section 3.6 below.

 - Timeliness of Complaint: You should report sexual misconduct as soon as you become aware of such conduct.

-3.2 Responsible Employees: You may also report incidents to Responsible Employees, as defined in this policy.
+3.3 Responsible Employees: You may also report incidents to Responsible Employees, as defined in Sec.
+10, Definitions and Examples.

 If a complaint of sexual misconduct is reported to the University Police Department, it shall advise the complainant of his or her right to file a complaint under this Policy.
 To the extent allowed by law and University policy, the University Police Department shall also notify the Title IX Coordinator of the complaint, and provide the Title IX Coordinator or the individual investigating the complaint access to any related University law enforcement records, so long as doing so does not compromise any criminal investigation.